-Dog bites can lead to serious injuries.
+Animal attacks and especially dog bites can lead to serious injuries.
 Dog bite law in Washington is complicated, and each case is very fact specific.
-This means that consulting with an attorney as soon as possible is likely a prudent thing to do.
+This means that consulting with a dog bite lawyer near you as soon as possible is likely a prudent thing to do.

 In April, 2018, the Insurance Information Institute published their review of insurance claims related to dog bites in 2017.
 The III found that dob-related injuries accounted for more than one third of homeowners’ claims made in 2017.
 The cost of these claims was almost $700,000,000.00.

 III found that dog bite claims had increased between 2016 and 2017 by 2.2 percent.
 The average cost of the claims also increased by 11.5 percent.